 In several ways, change is apparent in the federation’s cultural life.
 Changes in attitudes toward marriage and the employment of women lead the region.
 The government takes an active role in the empowerment of women, and the constitution includes a number of guarantees and protections for women.
-Just under half of Emirati women participate in the labour force.
+Just under half of Emirati women participate in the labor force.

 Although few Emiratis retain the lifeways of their forebears—practicing a nomadic lifestyle or plying the Persian Gulf in search of fish and pearls—many traditional modes of living continue.
 The major Islamic holidays, including the two ʿīds (festivals), Eid al-Fitr and Eid al-Adha, are observed among the Muslim majority, and traditional dress is still the norm.
 For women, traditional attire consists of a light chemise known as a dirʿ, which is often worn beneath a more ornate dress (thawb).
 Beneath the dress a sirwāl, a type of loose trouser, is worn.
 Outside the home or in the presence of strangers, women still cover themselves with a dark cloak known as an ʿabāyah and cover their heads with a scarf called a shāl, which may also serve as a veil (ḥijāb or burquʿ).
-Fabrics are often delicate, colourful, and highly embroidered, and Emirati women wear a variety of fine gold and silver jewelry.
+Fabrics are often delicate, colorful, and highly embroidered, and Emirati women wear a variety of fine gold and silver jewelry.

 Emirati cuisine reflects the variety of cultural influences that the country has experienced over the centuries.
-Hummus, fūl (spiced bean paste), falafel, and shawarma (broiled meat served on flatbread) are dishes standard to the Arab world, whereas the influence of Iranian cuisine can be seen in the Emirati preference for rice as a staple and ingredients such as saffron, cardamom, and rose water as flavouring in desserts.
+Hummus, fūl (spiced bean paste), falafel, and shawarma (broiled meat served on flatbread) are dishes standard to the Arab world, whereas the influence of Iranian cuisine can be seen in the Emirati preference for rice as a staple and ingredients such as saffron, cardamom, and rose water as flavoring in desserts.
 Among the favorite dishes is makbūs—poultry, meat, or fish atop a bed of rice spiced with seasonings and dried lime.
 As in all countries of the region, lamb and chicken are the preferred meats, and fresh fruits—including dates, figs, lemons, and limes—and vegetables and flatbread (khubz) are daily fare.
 The preferred drink is coffee, served in the popular fashion—hot, strong, and sweet.

 The arts